EricWVGG/BrickBrack/README.md

 This layout takes a predetermined number of columns, then grows vertically to accomodate the content.
 It should be enhanced to take a number of rows instead, and grow horizontally (basically, the axis should pivot).

-I’d like to dream up some way to automatically generate cell sizes (ex. automatically decide that something would fit 5x1 well, or whatever).
+I’d like to dream up some way to automatically generate cell sizes (i.e. determine that a very wide image would fit 5x1, or whatever).

 The foundation of the grid is square.
-Perhaps it should take rectangular or irregular bricks?.
+Perhaps it should take rectangular or irregular cells?.

 Could this place L's and "tetronimos" and other oddly-shaped bricks?